mindful-math/mindful-math.github.io/content/post/norms.md

 ![l0](/p_norm_ell_0.png)

 ## $\ell_1$
-This norm has sharp edges and a constant gradient for non-zero weights that expedite them in the direction of the origin (sparsity).\n
+This norm has sharp edges and a constant gradient for non-zero weights that expedite them in the direction of the origin (sparsity).

 ![l1](/p_norm_ell_1.png)

 ## $\ell_2$
-This norm likewise encourages smaller weights but its spherical structure and vanishing gradient near the origin encourage non-zero, small weights.\n
+This norm likewise encourages smaller weights but its spherical structure and vanishing gradient near the origin encourage non-zero, small weights.

 ![l2](/p_norm_ell_2.png)